Your cart is currently empty.

 6.5 RDS pricing and design patterns

-6.8 What is Amazon Redshift, advantages of Redshift
+6.8 What is Amazon Redshift, and what are the advantages of Redshift

 Hands-on Exercise –